damianhakert/damianhakert.github.io/add_member_to_team_page.md

 ![dropdown menu](source/images/dropdown-branch-teampage.jpg)

 9. Information displayed on [Team page](https://about.gitlab.com/team/) is pulled from a data file.
-You can find it, by clicking on each of the following itens: `source/` `_data/`` `team.yml`.
+You can find it by clicking on each of the following items: `source/` `_data/`` `team.yml`.

 10. When you are in “team.yml”, click on “edit” on the top right side of